jdrumgoole/atlascli/README.md

 ## Using your keys

-Both parts of the key required to acc
+Both parts of the key required to access your account.
+Rather than passing them in on the command line the `atlascli` program these can read them from the environment variables `ATLAS_PRIVATE_KEY` and `ATLAS_PUBLIC_KEY`.